Letters from the Chairperson and CEO

 The Road Ahead

-in funds shared with communities for their use
+in funds channelled to communities for their use

-paying visitors to AP parks in 2025 59% of which were local
+paying visitors to parks managed by African Parks, 59% of whom were local

-generated from nature based solutions 35% increase from 2024
+generated for parks from nature-based solutions, a 35% increase from 2024

 in income earned by communities from enterprise projects